vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/042/13_pra_sU.md

 (2018).
 The word has gained a certain notoriety in IEist discourse because it is argued that it preserves the old suffixal accent of s-stem bahuvrīhis (see Stüber, sstems [2002] 27, 189).
 However, it is dangerous to pin the reconstruction of a whole category on a word whose meaning, structure, and etymology are radically uncertain.

-For disc. of the word, as well as demolition of the accentual theory it is supposed to support, see JL “αἰνοπαθής.”
+For disc. of the word, as well as demolition of the accentual theory it is supposed to support, see Jesse Lundquist “αἰνοπαθής.”
 On vakṣáṇā- ‘belly’ as a pl. tantum, see comm. ad X.27.16.